Table of Contents

 1. Choose a Format

-According to the Plant Engineering 2016 Maintenance Study, the top three methods for organizing maintenance systems are CMMS (62 percent), in-house spreadsheets/schedules (52 percent), and paper records (39 percent).
-No matter which method you are relying on, the thought process is the same.
+According to the Plant Engineering 2019 Maintenance Study, the top three methods for organizing maintenance systems are CMMS (58 percent), in-house spreadsheets/schedules (45 percent), and paper records (39 percent).

 Your preventative maintenance workflow should answer questions like: